 Dogs can be fed a variety of dog foods as long as their nutritional needs are addressed.
 Dog foods are commonly available in these following 5 forms.

 Dry Dog Food

-These are pellets or kibble type of dried food which contain meat and fish products together with carbohydrates, vitamin and minerals.
-These foods are the best form of dog foods.
+These are pellets or kibble type of dried food which contain meat and fish products together with carbohydrates, vitamin, and minerals.
+These foods are the best form of dog food.
 They are very convenient and economical.
 They have a long shelf life.

-Canned dog foods usually comes in two kinds, first one is a meaty kind that contain less carbohydrates and the other one is a complete food with meat, carbohydrates, vitamins and minerals.
-The First one is kind of add-on food that should be fed along with dog meal or biscuits usually in the ratio of 1:1 or 1:2 to make a complete food.
+Canned dog foods usually come in two kinds, the first one is a meaty kind that contains fewer carbohydrates and the other one is a complete food with meat, carbohydrates, vitamins, and minerals.
+The first one is a kind of add-on food that should be fed along with dog meals or biscuits usually in the ratio of 1:1 or 1:2 to make complete food.